 We will develop a national program to address Australia's cyber vulnerabilities and deliver legislative, regulatory and administrative reform to help build national resilience and future-proof the economy, industry and the community from cyber threats.
-We will encourage behavioural change and awareness of online harms, support families and small businesses through online safety campaigns, and take steps to inform and reinforce cyber-smart decision-making.
+We will encourage behavioural change and awareness of online harms, support families, vulnerable people and small businesses through online safety campaigns, and take steps to inform and reinforce cyber-smart decision-making.
+This includes bolstering law enforcement capabilities to target and disrupt cybercrime on the dark web.